How Heroku Works

 and so on.

-The source code for your application, together with the dependency file, should provide enough information for the Heroku platform to build your application, to produce something that can be executed.
+The source code for your appn, together with the dependency file, must provide enough information for the Heroku platform to build your application, to produce something that can be executed.

-You don’t need to make many changes to an application in order to run it on Heroku.
-One requirement is informing the platform as to which parts of your application are runnable.
+You don’t need to make many changes to an application to run it on Heroku, but you must tell the platform which parts of your app are runnable.

-If you’re using some established framework, Heroku can figure it out.
+If you use some established framework, Heroku can figure it out.
 For example, in Ruby on Rails, it’s typically rails server

 , in Django it’s python <app>/manage.py runserver